ecohealthalliance/eidith-cleaning-reports/README.md

 Run `devtools::install_deps()` in R to get all packages required to run this code.
 These are defined in the DESCRIPTION file.

+(Note that to install source packages you need a compiler toolchain installed.
+On Windows, this is [Rtools](https://cran.r-project.org/bin/windows/Rtools/), on OSX it is [Xcode command line tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/))

 Run the `00-get-eidith-data.R` script to download EIDITH data into the (currently empty) `raw-eidith-data/` folder.
 Data for all countries that you have access to will downloaded.